tkyeung357/fail2ban-wordpress/readme.md

 # why
-a fail2ban and wordpress setup to study and test how to use fail2ban to protect wordpress wp-login.php and xmlrpc.php
+a fail2ban and WordPress setup to study and test how to use fail2ban to protect WordPress wp-login.php and xmlrpc.php

 # build task and check fail2ban status
 config located in .vscode/tasks.json